 A QCD has some distinct advantages versus distributing and subsequently deducting charitable contributions.
 The really interesting thing about this is how this can affect people with either minor or major charitable contributions.
 Although the maximum limit is $100,000 per year per person, there is no minimum, so any dollar amount contributed to charity could effectively be excluded from your taxable income assuming it is sent properly.
 Say, for example, you give money to your church every week in a standard contribution amount and that amount happens to be from income that you receive from your IRA.
 With a QCD there is a way to send the money directly to the church from the IRA, removing yourself as the middle gal and getting a potential tax benefit.
 It’s important to note that you don't also get to deduct the QCD amount as a charitable contribution on your federal income tax return.

 The implications of such a rule are relatively far reaching and, although the idea is relatively simple, it makes sense to be sure it has been executed properly and, ideally, that it meshes with your entire financial plan.
 So if you need help building a plan, executing a strategy, or, yada yada, just give us a call.

-This information is provided for educational purposes only and is believed to be accurate.
+This information is provided for educational purposes only and is believed to be accurate as of the date of writing - July 2017.
 The information is intended to be generic in nature and should not be applied or relied upon in any particular situation without the advice of your tax, legal and/or financial services professional.
 The concepts presented may not be suitable for every situation.
 Waddell & Reed does not offer tax or legal advice.